 One English historian, John Kenneth Hyde, praises notaries, saying, “The historian approaches Italian history in the thirteenth and fourteenth centuries almost exclusively through the writings of notaries.”

-Members of Mount Zerin Ministries with an active monthly donation can utilize Mount Zerin’s notary services for free.
+Members of Mount Zerin Ministries with an active monthly donation can utilize Mount Zerin’s notary services for free in Utah.

 For members and non-members without an active monthly donation, you can contact us to schedule a mobile notary.
 Fees include $10/signature and a reasonable traveling fee.